aston93/so_long/README.md

 Basic 2D game - first graphic project

 How to use:
-1. Type "make" while being in the root of repo
+1. make
-2. Run: ./so_long maps/standard.ber
+2. ./so_long maps/standard.ber